 Types of sambar

 Sambar is the staple food in any Tamilian household. [read: how to make the perfect sambar] It’s a balance of protein from lentils, vitamins from the vegetables, calcium and potassium from tamarind.
 It is usually served with rice and a dry vegetable curry.

 If you thought there is only one kind of sambar, the one served with idlis and dosas in a hotel, you are sadly mistaken 😛

 Vegetables that can be used in a Sambar are Madras onions, carrots, Bhindi / okra, Pumpkin, Radish, Sweet Potato, Drumstick etc. But that doesn’t restrict you from using any vegetable that you have on hand, or even any green leafy vegetables that are in season.

-There are only two ways I can eat this vegetable, one is to grate some parts of it into a spicy curry-where it imparts a brilliant colour, like this healthy pav bhaji.
+There are only two ways I can eat this vegetable.
+One is to grate some parts of it into a spicy curry, to which it imparts a brilliant colour, like this healthy pav bhaji.

 Beetroot Sambar - South Indian Beetroot and Lentils

 - 1/2 tsp mustard seeds